phax/ph-commons/README.md

 ## News and noteworthy

+* v9.1.3 - work in progress
+  * Updated to BouncyCastle 1.60
 * v9.1.2 - 2018-06-19
   * Made setters of `WSClientConfig` final
   * Changed method name in `CharsetHelper` from `getCharsetFromNameOrNull` to `getCharsetFromNameOrDefault`